telerik/winforms-docs/dock/mdi-mode/automatic-mdi-form-handling.md

 # Automatic MDI Form Handling

-RadDock has the capability of automatically finding and attaching Multiple Document Interface (MDI) child forms as tabbed documents.
-Since RadDock takes control over the MDI children, these children are not added to the parent form's MdiChildren collection, but they are added to the RadDock.MdiChildren collection instead.
+__RadDock__ has the capability of automatically finding and attaching Multiple Document Interface (MDI) child forms as tabbed documents.
+Since __RadDock__ takes control over the MDI children, these children are not added to the parent form's `MdiChildren` collection, but they are added to the `RadDock.MdiChildren` collection instead.

 ![dock-mdi-mode-automatic-mdi-form-handling 001](images/dock-mdi-mode-automatic-mdi-form-handling001.png)

 To configure your MDI application to use this feature:

 1\.
 First designate which form that will act as MDI container.
-Set the parent form __IsMdiContainer__ property to true.
+Set the parent form __IsMdiContainer__ property to *true*.
 This can be done at design time or in code (see code example below).

 2\.
-Drop a __RadDock__ onto the parent form and set the __AutoDetectMdiChildForms__ property to true.
+Drop a __RadDock__ onto the parent form and set the __AutoDetectMdiChildForms__ property to *true*.
 You may also want to set the __RadDock.Dock__ property to __Fill__ to get the best use of space on the form.

 #### Configuring the Parent Form